 Since I’d imagine it would be a bit difficult to get a table top stove, you could easily just cook all the food and lay it out in a large spread.
 If you are lucky enough to get one then you can enjoy the full experience!
 The Dutch usually have a long and flat grill that can meat can be cooked on.
 However, there are many accessories that can be bought too.
 Mini frying pans are pretty popular and can be used for cooking everything from green and red peppers to eggs.
 Giving Amazon a simple search can yield a decent amount of results.
 However, as someone who encourages minimalism, think about how many times you would use a grill if you bought one.
 We use Sander’s parents grill because we would never use one on our own.

-Chicken, pork, beef, even tofu can be used.
+Gourmetten calls for chicken, pork, beef.
+Even tofu can be used.
 Ideally you want meats that can be cooked easily and cleanly.
 Otherwise you’ll be scraping the grill off after every piece is finished.
 Keep marinades to simple oil and water based.
 Creamy sauces should be put on after the meat is on your plate.
 Small pieces are the best and take less time to cook.
 Get juicy cuts with little fat otherwise clean up will be messy!

 Any salad is perfect to have on the side but I recommend something very light.
 A simple garden salad and even fruit salad (not one too creamy) would be perfect.
 You want the salad to combat the amount of meat you’re going to consume.
 While you can also do steamed veggies, I highly recommend a salad that can be passed around in a large bowl.